tomamic/tomamic.github.io/mdp/scipy.md

     print(val * val, end=" ")  # 0 1 4 9 16
 ```

-- At each iteration, a different element of `grocery` is assigned to `product`
+- At each iteration, a different element of `groceries` is assigned to `product`
 - A `for` loop can be used on any kind of sequence: list, string, tuple, range...
 - **`range`** : range of consecutive values
     - Lower end *included* (defaults to 0)